HunterShipman/361-Microservice-A/README.md

 converter_example.py is the test program shown in the video

 ## REQUESTING DATA:
-First you must set up ZeroMQ context and create a request socket, and then send a request. 'activities' is an example of what the JSON will need to look like, which is a list of dictionaries with each dictionary having a key named 'distance'.
+First you must set up ZeroMQ context and create a request socket, and then send a request.
+The variable 'activities' is an example of what the JSON will need to look like, which is a list of dictionaries with each dictionary having a key named 'distance'.
+The request must be in the form of a dictionary with an 'action' key that has a 'convert' value and a 'data' key with its corresponding value being the JSON you want to convert.
 If you need to change the port, change the '5555' in "tcp://localhost:5555" to your new port.
 You must also change the port in the microservice, '5555' in "tcp://*:5555" to your new port.

 ```python
 import zmq